-Masonry will be required on all V2 and V3 houses in Riverstead.
 The amount of stone or brick - in addition to the profile chosen - will be dependent on the architectural style of the home being built.
 Additional requirements for masonry will include:

-- All masonry must sit proud of the transition material to achieve the required definition. - All masonry must be applied to portions reflecting structural integrity.
+- All masonry must sit proud of the transition material to achieve the required definition.
+Stone caps are highly encouraged. - All masonry must be applied to portions reflecting structural integrity.
 Floating masonry sections will not be permitted. - All masonry is to be taken to grade (within 2") in all cases. - Masonry is encouraged to return to the entry from the face of garage.
-Stone or brick may drop to porch height after the minimum 2' return. - For V3 (Estate Product) masonry will be required in large quantities covering 150 square feet on exposed elevations.
+Stone or brick may drop to porch height after the minimum 2' return.